Lcrypto/Lolipop_cycles_count/README.md

 # Lolipop_cycles_count
-T. R. Halford and K. M. Chugg Matlab implementation for LDPC codes cycles of girth, girth+2, girth+4 counting Example of use:
+The GitHub repository contains a MATLAB implementation of T. R. Halford and K. M. Chugg's algorithm for counting cycles of girth, girth+2, and girth+4 in Low-Density Parity-Check (LDPC) codes.

+The tool is provided as a MATLAB script and can be easily used to count the cycles of different girths in LDPC codes.
+The tool takes an LDPC code matrix as input and outputs the number of cycles of various girths in the code.

+To use the tool, simply provide an LDPC code parity-check matrix as input to the MATLAB script.
+The output will provide the number of cycles of girth, girth+2, and girth+4 in the code.
+This information can be useful for designing LDPC codes with specific properties or for analyzing the performance of existing LDPC codes.

+Example of use:

 H=qc2sparse('6_4_24.txt');